Jorge Roca Suárez

-Jorge Roca Suárez (born 1951), also known as "Techo de Paja", is a Bolivian drug trafficker, best known for being the nephew and successor of notorious drug lord Roberto Suárez Goméz.
+Jorge Roca Suárez (born 1951), also known as "Techo de Paja", is a Bolivian drug trafficker, best known for being the nephew and successor of notorious drug lord Roberto Suárez Gómez.

 Criminal career

 Before working with his uncle, Suárez ran a used-car business in Los Angeles.
 Suárez began to be involved in the drug trade by supplying cocaine to Los Pepes and laundering the drug money from Bolivia to the United States.
 At his prime, Suárez's net worth was estimated around $50–60 million and owned cattle ranches in Beni, a horse club, a supermarket chain and a luxury home in Santa Cruz de la Sierra.
 Suárez led massive drug operations in Bolivia and soon became the most wanted fugitive in Bolivia after the arrest of his uncle.
 While the family income in 1985 was $2,121,053, Suárez evaded tax incomes, which would have lowered the monetary value to $75,536.92.